 - Manage and alleviate your stress by taking time to take care of yourself.
 Set limits on how much time you spend reading or watching the news.
 You can stay up to date on the news, but make sure to take time away to focus on things in your life that you can control. - Chronic and uncontrolled stress can be detrimental to your health and interpersonal relationships.
-Learn ways to manage stress in your life: https://ag-safety.extension.org/production-agriculture-and-stress/.8 - Work and life create stress for all of us and we all manage and cope with stress differently.
-Here are resources to help you manage stress in your life. https://extension.missouri.edu/news/personal-resources-to-manage-stress-3456. - Farming and ranching are stressful occupations.
-It is important to know how to manage stress levels and reduce the effects of unwanted stress: https://extension.umn.edu/farm-safety/managing-farm-family-stress. - Build fun and relaxation into your daily and long-term plans.
+Learn ways to manage stress in your life by reading Production Agriculture and Stress.8 - Work and life create stress for all of us and we all manage and cope with stress differently.
+Here are resources to help you manage stress in your life.
+Read Personal resources to manage stress for more insight. - Farming and ranching are stressful occupations.
+It is important to know how to manage stress levels and reduce the effects of unwanted stress.
+Read this Managing farm family stress information to learn more. - Build fun and relaxation into your daily and long-term plans.
 Think of something you can do regularly, even if you can only take five minutes a day. - Approaches that focus on relaxation can help a variety of health conditions.
-Learn about relaxation techniques and which technique is right for you: https://nccih.nih.gov/health/stress/relaxation.htm#hed2.

-- Farmers and ranchers often work long hours and eat meals on the go.
+Learn about relaxation techniques and which technique is right for you.
+Read this article: Relaxation Techniques: What You Need To Know to learn more. - Farmers and ranchers often work long hours and eat meals on the go.
 Healthy, regular eating is essential.
 Pack fruits and vegetables, whole grain snacks, and plenty of water for long days in the field. - Take care of your physical health to help lower your stress.
 Take a break to focus on positive parts of your life, like connections with loved ones. - Research shows the benefits of exercise go beyond just physical well-being.
-Physical activities, like walking, biking, and tai chi, can help reduce feelings of depression and stress, enhance mood and overall emotional well-being, increase energy levels, and improve sleep.9
+Physical activities, like walking, biking, and Tai Chi, can help reduce feelings of depression and stress, enhance mood and overall emotional wellbeing, increase energy levels, and improve sleep.

-Hashtags:
+Hashtags